polarstreams/polar/README.md

 and not consumed, the following events can be stored in object storage to be pulled once the consumers catch up, reducing costs for storage.

+### Always-on with cost control

+Message streaming should be highly available by default and only consume the minimum required resources to run effectively.

 ### Operational simplicity

-Regular maintenance operations like upgrading the cluster or decomissioning Kubernetes nodes are common and should be handled smoothly.
+Regular maintenance operations like upgrading the cluster or decommissioning Kubernetes nodes are common and should be handled smoothly.
 For example, when a consumer is being restarted due to an upgrade, there's no need for re-balance the data assignment among consumers as it's very likely that the consumer will be ready in a few seconds.
 Querying the Kubernetes API can provide valuable insights to understand what is occurring and what to expect.

-TODO: Document Dynamo Consistent Hashing and Gossip-based membership protocol
+### Linearly horizontally scalable

+The system should elastically scale intelligently, to support the future web scale and without affecting running services.

 ## Contribute